 - Construct a wine marketing plan, applying management and business principles to wine marketing.

 In size and scope, the certificate is between a minor and a major.
-To be awarded the Wine Business Certificate, students must complete the course requirements listed below (36 credits) and the SOU requirements for a BA or BS degree or the transfer equivalent.
+To be awarded the Wine Business Certificate, students must complete the course requirements listed below (54 credits, including prerequisites) and the SOU requirements for a BA or BS degree or the transfer equivalent.
 A majority of the credits must be taken at SOU.
 All courses taken for the certificate must be completed with a grade of C or better.
 Students must maintain a minimum GPA of 2.5 or higher in all certificate courses.
 This certificate program is open to undergraduates, graduates, and post-baccalaureate students.